-In Acts 17:16-34, Luke recounts for us Paul's visit to Athens during what is now known as the Second Missionary Journey.
-We have no idea if Paul's previous travels had ever brought him to Athens before, but we can just imagine what was going through the mind of the apostle as he walked through the city, which beyond all others, represented the high water mark of paganism and the "wisdom of the age."
-According to Luke, Paul's reaction to all of this was that he was greatly distressed.
-As with all of the kingdoms of Satan, "the bloom was off the rose," so to speak.
-By the first century, the city of Athens was but a faint shadow of its former self, for the glories of the city of man are always fading as moth and rust go about their inevitable and tireless work of decay.
-With the faded glories of Athen's past still everywhere evident, Luke tells us that as the Apostle wandered through the city he was "greatly distressed" when he saw that the city was so full of idols.
+In Acts 17:16-34, Luke recounts for us Paul's visit to Athens during what is now known as the second missionary journey.
+We have no idea if Paul's previous travels had brought him to Athens, but we can imagine what was going through his mind as he walked through the city.
+For though Athens was but a shadow of its former self, it nonetheless represented the high water mark of paganism and the "wisdom of the age."
+According to Luke, Paul's reaction was great distress when he saw that the city was so full of idols.

-Once again, Paul finds the local synagogue and "as was his custom," the Apostle was soon reasoning with Jews and "God fearers," from the Old Testament, probably following the same methodology that he had used while in Thessalonica-setting the Old Testament prophetic expectation of a coming Messiah, "side by side" with the historical events of the life of Christ, and in doing so "proving" that Jesus was the Christ.
-But while in Athens, Paul also took the opportunity to go into the "Agora" (the marketplace), and the Apostle preached Christ to those who happened to be there.
+Once again, Paul finds the local synagogue and "as was his custom," the Apostle was soon reasoning with Jews and "God-fearers" from the Old Testament, probably following the same methodology that he had used while in Thessalonica-setting the Old Testament prophetic expectation of a coming Messiah "side by side" with the historical events of the life of Christ, and in doing so "proving" that Jesus was the Christ.
+But while in Athens, Paul also took the opportunity to go into the Agora (the marketplace), and the Apostle preached Christ to those who happened to be there.

 According to Luke, it was not long before Paul attracted the attention of some of the more influential locals, "a group of Epicurean and Stoic philosophers," two of the major schools of philosophy then found among the intelligentsia of Athens.
-When Paul, then, proclaims the gospel to them, the Stoics and Epicureans begin disputing with Paul, calling him "a babbler," a word which is literally translated as "seed-picker," but which came to mean a "charlatan," or a kind of amateur dabbler.
-Others among the group saw Paul as a "proclaimer of foreign Gods," "a propagandist," for some kind of unknown foreign religion.
+When Paul then proclaims the Gospel to them, the Stoics and Epicureans begin disputing with him, calling him " babbler," a word which is literally translated as "seed-picker," but which came to mean a charlatan, or a kind of amateur dabbler.
+Others among the group saw Paul as a "proclaimer of foreign Gods," a propagandist for some kind of unknown foreign religion.
 And so these philosophers take Paul before the Areopagus.
-Meeting upon the "Hill of Ares"-hence "Mars Hill" to the Romans-the Areopagus had a long and illustrious history and is often regarded as the historic birthplace of democracy.
-By the first century, the Areopagus no longer exercised political authority over the city (as in the case of the magistrates of the other Greek cities), but its authority was limited to passing judgement in matters of religion, philosophy and ethics.
+Meeting upon the "Hill of Ares"-hence "Mars Hill" to the Romans-the Areopagus had a long and illustrious history and is often regarded as the birthplace of democracy.
+By the first century, the Areopagus no longer exercised political authority over the city (as in the case of the magistrates of the other Greek cities), but its authority was limited to passing judgment in matters of religion, philosophy, and ethics.
 Paul was brought here, not for a trial, nor likely against his will, but instead so that his strange views regarding this novel religion could be evaluated by these experts in Greek religion and philosophy.
-While Paul is horribly distressed by the idolatry he sees in the city, the Athenians, on the other hand are, apparently, quite amused and intrigued by this "novel" teaching from Paul.
-The Athenians took great delight in listening to novel ideas and speculating about religious claims and Luke does not exaggerate when he declares about them in verse 21-"All the Athenians and the foreigners who lived there spent their time doing nothing but talking about and listening to the latest ideas."
-But here again, the encounter between
+While Paul is horribly distressed by the idolatry he sees in the city, the Athenians on the other hand are apparently quite amused and intrigued by this novel teaching.